daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 -----

-### Weilds An Enchanted Weapon
+### Wields An Enchanted Weapon

-One who channels magic through or from a weapon to create a unique fighting style.
+You have a weapon with strange abilities, and your knowledge of its powers has allowed you to create a unique style of combat with it.

 * Tier 1: Enchanted Weapon
 * Tier 1: Innate Power